SorinPusderca/Space-invaders/README.md

 # Space-invaders

 Half done space invaders game.
-CSS, JS files are not shared
+Yes i do have errors, this is what i've done so far